Forklift driver Forklift operator, forklift truck driver

 1. Entry requirements

-There are no set requirements but GCSEs (A* to C) in English and maths and experience working in a warehouse could help you get a job.
+There are no set requirements, but practical skills in English and maths will help with your training.
+Experience working in a warehouse could also help you get a job.

 You must be over 18 to work in a port.